 What’s interesting is it takes some frog eggs 3 days to hatch while others take 25 days.
 The variation is because of the difference in species.
 Once the eggs hatch, they become tadpoles that resemble fish more than frogs.

 Frogs that grow up in the wild can live up to 8 years.
-However, as pets, well-cared-for frogs live even up to 2 decades.
+However, as pets, well-cared-for frogs live even up to two decades.

 How Long Does It Take for Tadpoles to Turn Into Frogs?